 - Your product and project management teams are using Polarion for managing requirements, while your development teams are using Microsoft Azure DevOps for actual development and testing.
 You want to give your engineers direct access to all requirements, and at the same time provide your project managers with direct visibility of the development status.

 - Your product and QA teams are using Polarion for managing requirements and test specifications, while your Development teams are using Microsoft Azure DevOps for actual development.
-You want to give your engineers direct access to requirements and defects, and at the same time provide your product team with direct visibility into the development and defect status as well as with direct access to information to create compliance reports necessary.
+You want to give your engineers direct access to requirements and defects, and at the same time provide your product team with direct visibility into the development and defect status as well as direct access to information to create the compliance reports necessary.

 FEATURES AND BENEFITS

-Perform bi-directional and uni-directional synchronization of any artifact type including critical ones like requirements, user stories, tasks, defects and tests.
+Perform bi-directional and uni-directional synchronization of any artifact type including critical ones like requirements, user stories, tasks, defects, and tests.
 This ensures that all collaborators can see the same data, no matter what application they use.

 - Bi-directional synchronization allows the data to flow in two directions.
 You want your teams to be able to modify the data in their own environment, and then propagate the changes between Polarion and Microsoft Azure DevOps.

 - Uni-directional synchronization allows the data to flow in only one direction.
-For example your Business Analysts create requirements in Polarion, and make them visible, but not modifiable, for the Development team working in Microsoft Azure DevOps.
+For example, your Business Analysts create requirements in Polarion, and make them visible, but not modifiable, for the Development team working in Microsoft Azure DevOps.

 All details of the artifacts can be synchronized, including links and attachments.
 This ensures a comprehensive and undiluted understanding of the artifacts, while the respective teams can keep working in their familiar environment.

-One of the major advantages of the Polarion Connector for Microsoft Azure DevOps is end to end traceability.
+One of the major advantages of the Polarion Connector for Microsoft Azure DevOps is end-to-end traceability.
 Work item types are synchronized together with their links.
 Any type of relationship is maintained.